Setup

 Each of the signing and decrypting keys have different touch policies: never required, cached (for 15 seconds), and always.

-The three signing keys are used for both SSH and GPG signing.
-The decrypting keys are used for GPG decryption.
+The three signing keys are used for SSH signing.
+The decrypting keys are used for age decryption.
 Having a range of touch policies available facilitates practical use of the hardware security device.

 The default slot usage by piv-agent is detailed in the table below, with reference to the Yubikey certificate slot usage description.